Holly Township Clerk’s Office

 Absentee Voting Options

 All eligible registered voters in Michigan may now request an absent voter ballot without providing a reason.
 Absentee voting is a convenient way to cast a ballot instead of going to the voting precinct on Election Day.
 Absentee ballot applications are available online or at the Clerks Office.

 Permanent Absentee Voter List – Voters can also request to be on the Permanent Absentee Voter List for future elections.
-Voters who join the mailing list must do so in writing and will receive an application by mail prior to every election.
+Voters who join the mailing list must do so in writing or in person.
+Permanent Absent Voters receive an application by mail prior to every election.

 Forms and Applications can be returned by the following methods: mail, dropped off at the Township Offices, use the after-hours drop box in the Civic Drive Treasurers Office Door, fax 248-634-5482, or by email – email@example.com.